Best camera for TikTok: cameras and phones to make great videos

 The camera's software has been simplified successfully, and GoPro's companion app, Quik has also been improved.
 With best-in-class stabilization and great-looking video in all but dimly-lit and dark scenes, as well as some fun new modes like light painting, the Hero 11 Black is an excellent camera for TikTok.

-GoPro has since released a successor, the GoPro Hero 12 Black.
-It's a fairly minor upgrade, adding some high-end video features like log recording, Bluetooth mic compatibility and HDR video.
-For most TikTok users, the cheaper Hero 11 Black will likely be perfectly suitable.
+GoPro has since released several successors to this camera, including the GoPro Hero 12 Black – a fairly minor upgrade, adding some high-end video features like log recording, Bluetooth mic compatibility and HDR video.
+After that, we saw the GoPro Hero 13 Black, whose major innovation was a new system, of modular lenses – while very cool, these add considerably to the cost of the camera.
+For most TikTok users, the much cheaper Hero 11 Black will likely be perfectly suitable.

 The G7 X Mark III was the first camera of its kind with a microphone input – vital if you want clean audio, not to mention the ability to live stream straight to YouTube and TikTok.
 This means that even if you’ve got an expensive cinema camera if you also have a G7 X Mark III you can create a fuss-free live setup without any expensive capture cards and a PC.